top of page

 matrilineal decent.

-constructions of race, class & gender in the United States.
-Exploring this in connection to class politics and social conformity in production and outcome.
+Exploring class politics and social conformity in production and outcome.
 Informed from both historical and contemporary critical thought.
 Like Bell Hooks, Amalia Mesa-Bains, Anna Gaskel,

-David Lynch, Judith Vicenti, Maya Deren, and Lola Alvarez Bravo who came before me I hope to produce new and innovative complex interpretation through image production, cultural criticism, and making.
-I create art to process emotion and experience and look forward to continuing on this path of education and professorship to support my own creative growth and inspire systematic change.
+Luis González Palma, David Lynch, Judith Vicenti, Maya Deren, and Lola Alvarez Bravo who came before me I hope to produce new and innovative complex interpretation through image production, cultural criticism, and making.
+I create art to process emotion and experience and look forward to continuing on a path to support my own creative growth and inspire positive institutional change.

 • Facebook